Appendix C: Sanctioning Grid

-Abuse or violence, or threat of abuse or violence, committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Reporting Party.
+Abuse or violence, or threat of abuse or violence, committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Complaining Party.
 The existence of such a relationship will be determined based on the type and length of the relationship and the frequency of interaction between the persons involved in the relationship.
 A casual acquaintanceship or ordinary socialization between two individuals does not constitute a romantic or intimate relationship.
 This definition does not include acts covered under domestic violence or family violence.
 Verbal abuse must be sufficiently severe, persistent, or pervasive that it adversely affects the victim’s education or creates an intimidating, hostile, abusive or offensive educational environment which interferes with the student’s ability to realize the intended benefits of the University’s resources and opportunities.

 Engaging in private or sexual acts in a publicly viewable location, such that it is offensive to accepted standards of decency.
 Including, but not limited to: exposing one’s genitals or private area(s), public urination, defecation, and/or public sex acts.